pchiorean/Indentz/docs/README.md

 #### **`LabelsCleanup`**
 Sometimes objects that have a script label attached are reused, which may create problems later.
 The script deletes the labels of the selected objects or all objects in the document if nothing is selected.

+#### **`Offset Paths`**

+This is a slightly modified version of [**OffsetPath**](https://creativepro.com/indesign-cad-tool/) by Olav Martin Kvern, that creates paths around selected objects at a custom offset distance:

+> When you apply a Contour-type text wrap to an object, you’re creating a path around that object—and you can specify an offset distance.
+The text wrap path is accessible via scripting.
+That means that we could apply a text wrap with a given offset, then capture the path and path points of that path, turn off text wrap, and then create the a new path from those geometric coordinates.

 #### **`QR`** <small>F9</small>